kvasdopil/play3d/README.md

 - **Model Preview** - Download generated .glb files directly from the modal
 - **No backdrop interference** - Transparent modals that don't obscure the 3D scene
 - **History Modal** - Browse previously generated 3D objects (with thumbnails) from IndexedDB and add them back to the scene
+- **Upload .glb** - Import a local .glb into History; filename becomes the prompt and the thumbnail remains empty

 ### ⚙️ Settings Management